Why Amazon Holds Sellers’ Money

 In addition, there are other conditions that may affect how Amazon holds sellers’ money, including when you can request a tier upgrade.

 By default, you are automatically placed in Reserve Tier I when you register as a new Amazon Pay merchant.
 The following conditions apply to hold money:

-- 100% of the payments processed over the past 7 days are held in reserve; funds are disbursed automatically at the end of the 7 day period.
+- 100% of the payments processed over the past 7 days are held in reserve; funds are disbursed automatically at the end of the 7-day period.
 (For example, the seller received payment on June 1.
-Sellers’ money is held for 7 days and disbursed on June 8.
+The sellers’ money is held for 7 days and disbursed on June 8.
 Payment received on June 2 is disbursed on June 8, and so forth.)

 - The total amount of any unresolved transaction disputes.

 Sellers’ money held in Reserve II is whichever is greater of the following: